gardners/se3prac3/2048Game_TestPlan.md

 Resources
 ---------

-The resources required to complete the testing process are as follows:
+The resources required to complete the testing process are as follows.
   A unix machine
   All the 2048Game program files
   All the 2048Game test files